 - Remove the screws securing the motor mount cover with a 3 mm hex wrench.
 Set the screws and cover aside. - Loosen the two motor shaft coupling screws with a 3 mm hex wrench. - Remove the four M5 cap head screws, lock washers, and washers from the motor mount with a 4 mm hex wrench.
 Set all aside. - 4.
 Remove any paint bleed from the face and bore of the motor mount with a mild abrasive. - 5.
-Remove the X-axis motor from the pallet and/or the machine, and discard the shipping materials. - Mount the X-axis motor onto the X-axis motor mount with the four M5 cap head screws, lock washers, and washers that you removed in Step 3.
-Verify that the motor and motor mount faces are flush.
+Remove the X-axis motor from the pallet and/or the machine, and discard the shipping materials. - 6.
+Mount the X-axis motor onto the X-axis motor mount with the four M5 cap head screws, lock washers, and washers that you removed in Step 3.
+Verify that the motor's wires face the front of the machine, and that the motor and motor mount faces are flush. - 7.
+Securely tighten all four M5 cap head screws.

-- 7. Securely tighten all four M5 cap head screws. - 8.
-Position the coupling so that it's centered between the motor shaft and machined end of the ball screw, and then tighten the cap screws on the coupling. - Replace the motor mount cover that you removed in Step 1.
+- Position the coupling so that it's centered between the motor shaft and machined end of the ball screw, and then tighten the cap screws on the coupling. - Replace the motor mount cover that you removed in Step 1. - Find the X-axis motor cover on the pallet.
+Remove the motor cover and the rubber seal from the bag, and set them aside. - 11.
+Loosen the four screws on the sides of the X-axis motor mount with a 3 mm hex wrench.